Acadian (automobile)

-Acadian is a model of automobile produced by General Motors of Canada from 1962 to 1971.
+Acadian is a make of automobile produced by General Motors of Canada from 1962 to 1971.
 The Acadian was introduced so Canadian Pontiac-Buick dealers would have a compact model to sell, since the Pontiac Tempest was unavailable in Canada.
 Plans originally called for the Acadian to be based on the Chevrolet Corvair, which was produced at GM's Oshawa plant; however, the concept was moved to the Chevy II platform to be introduced for 1962.
 The brand was also offered in Chile, with models built in Arica.

 History

 Acadian brand (1962–1971)

 To promote automobile manufacturing in Canada, the APTA (also known as the "Auto Pact") in the 1960s had provisions prohibiting sales of certain United States-made cars.
 General Motors responded by offering certain makes of cars manufactured in Canada primarily for the Canadian market such as Acadian, and Beaumont, which started as an offering in the Acadian line, but later became its own brand in 1966.
 Initially, Acadians were retrimmed Chevy IIs, offered as a base model, mid-priced Invader and top-line Beaumont.
 The car used Pontiac styling cues, such as a split grille, but was marketed as a separate make, never as a Pontiac.
 As with the concurrent Chevy II, Acadians were offered with four-cylinder, six-cylinder, and V8 engines.
 No Mark IV (big block) Acadians were ever produced in any year, unlike the sister car Chevrolet Nova SS.
 The choice of transmission depended upon the model and engine installed, three- and four-speed manual gearboxes or the two-speed Powerglide automatic.
 During its early years, the top-line Beaumont offered more brightwork than the equivalent Chevy II Nova.
 For 1963, a new mid-range series Acadian was introduced as the Canso, priced in between the Beaumont and Invader.
 It was available as two- or four-door sedan.